JosVanEijndhoven/dacxo-hwsw/dacxo-hw/PCBs/PCB-dacxo/README.md

 For both the left and right audio channel, that takes 6 bytes per sample period.
 That means that the audio buffer can store (4k/6) is about 682 sample periods.

-For easy programming of the onboard FPGA, a USB interface module is added to the PCB, denoted as *U401* in the schematics.
+For easy programming of the onboard FPGA, a USB-to-jtag module is added to the PCB, denoted as *U401* in the schematics.
 This is a DLP-USB1232H module from DLP Design.
 It is only used for programming the FPGA.
 During normal DAC operation the module can harmlessly stay in place or can be removed.
 During programming, the PCB takes +5V from this module, and no other external power is needed.
+Note that there exist some late PCB wiring patches around its connection.